dbt-labs/docs.getdbt.com/website/docs/docs/cloud/git/setup-azure.md

 To connect the service user:
 1. An admin must first be signed into the service user's Azure DevOps account.
 2. The admin should click **Link Azure Service User** in dbt Cloud.
-3. The admin will be directed to Azure DevOps and must accept the Azure AD app's permissions.
+3. The admin will be directed to Azure DevOps and must accept the Microsoft Entra ID app's permissions.
 4. Finally, the admin will be redirected to dbt Cloud, and the service user will be connected.
 <Lightbox src="/img/docs/dbt-cloud/connecting-azure-devops/azure-service-user.png" title="Connecting an Azure Service User"/>